samiuljoy/quran/README.md

 ## Read the Holy Quran from the command line

+Praise to the one and only, the lord of the Universe, Allah Who made it possible for me to write this piece of software

 Read the English translation of the Holy Quran right from your terminal on GNU/Linux systems.
 The translated version is taken from Shaykh Mufti Taqi Usmani.
 I've included an [about the translator](about-translator.txt) file if you're curious to know more about Shaykh Mufti Taqi Usmani and his works.

 This script will also work on any text file/file containing chapters and verses of the same format as the [Quran.txt](Quran.txt) file.